Beyond Aesthetics, Functionality and Economic Benefits: Art and Societal Transformation taking the Example of Cap Making in Northeast Nigeria

 Berry also came up with four strategies of acculturation in his acculturation theory namely: assimilation, separation, integration and marginalization (Berry 1997).

-- Separation: In contrast to assimilation, when individuals place a value on holding on to their original culture, and at the same time wish to avoid interaction with others, the Separation alternative is
+• Separation: In contrast to assimilation, when individuals place a value on holding on to their original culture, and at the same time wish to avoid interaction with others, the Separation alternative is defined.

-In the context of the IDPs and the cap market, the integration strategy can be applied to understand how their interactions with other individuals ha
+In the context of the IDPs and the cap market, the integration strategy can be applied to understand how their interactions with other individuals have affected their lives and caused a shift in their culture.
+The IDPs are caught in-between trying to maintain their original identities while at the same time having to succumb to the pressure of change in gender and social relations as provided by the market space.

 Borno State is pluralistic in ethnic composition with about thirty languages represented, many of which are autochthonous.
 Twenty-six of these languages are classified as Chadic, while Kanuri (the largest language and ethnic group) is classified as Saharan.
 Nineteen out of the twenty-seven Local Government Areas are Kanuri-speaking (El-Yakub 2009).
 Arabic is only spoken by the Shuwa-Arab, and parts of the state also speak Fulfulde.
 Kanuri, the major language, is also spoken in some other states in the country as well as in other African countries.
 For example, there are Kanuri people in Yobe and Nasarawa states of Nigeria and in other African countries of Niger, Cameroun, Chad and Sudan (El-Yakub 2009).
 The second largest ethnic group in Borno State is the Bura-Pabir, with its home in the Biu emirate in the southern part of the state.
 The Bura-Pabir have a lot in common with the Kanuri.
 Although their kingship traditions of today appear to be similar, the different regalia and ceremonies suggest independent origins (El-Yakub 2009).